 - a manifold containing multiple cartridge valves performing some or all functions in a complete hydraulic control system, Figure 4.

 The cartridge-design approach can offer important advantages over systems plumbed with individual components:

 1. Light weight and compact size.
 Combining several functions into a single manifold may save valuable space and weight, often occupying only 10% to 20% as much volume as conventional line-mounted systems plumbed with fittings, hose, and tubing.
 This space and weight reduction may provide substantial energy savings, particularly in mobile applications.

-5. Convenience.
-A factor important to OEMs: the valve package that they receive from their supplier is normally already fully assembled and pretested.
+5. Convenient.
+A factor important to OEMs: the valve package that they receive from their supplier is normally already fully assembled and pre-tested.
 They simply mount the package on their machine, connect it, and the system is ready to run.
 Being more compact, valve packages sometimes can be mounted where they are less susceptible to external damage.

-6. Serviceability.
+6. Easily serviced.
 Machines not only must be reliable, but also should be easy to service and maintain.
 This is an important characteristic of valve packages because troubleshooting and servicing may be a simple procedure.
 Cartridges usually can be removed and replaced quickly without disturbing any external plumbing.

-7. Aesthetics.
-Finally, eliminating piping, fittings, etc. normally leads to a better looking machine.
+7. Neat.
+Finally, eliminating piping, fittings, etc. normally leads to a better-looking machine.
 A clean design will not affect performance, but a good-looking machine on the dealer's sales floor in a competitive market can be an advantage to the OEM.